This week the news broke that Maisie Williams has been cast as Rahne Sinclair in Josh Boone’s New Mutants movie.

 I signed up for every figure drawing class available, with the toughest teachers, and took night classes from comics professionals around town.
 I found the comic artists I loved and followed their work obsessively; my longboxes were labelled and sorted by penciller, not book.
 José Luis García-López.
 Steve Rude.
 Gil Kane.
 Alan Davis.
 Paul Smith.
 John Romita and JRJR.
 It was a litany of men, but I was confident i could be as good.

-I bought every book my teachers recommended and spent hundreds of hours studying Burne Hogarth and George Bridgman (Andrew Loomis was out of print in those days, pages photocopied from library books passed around between comic artists like contraband).
+I bought every book my teachers recommended and spent hundreds of hours studying Burne Hogarth and George Bridgman (Andrew Loomis was out of print in those days, and pages from his books photocopied from library books were passed around between comic artists like contraband).

 I started out terrible and I got better fast.
 I studied perspective like a maniac.
 Even though I wanted to tell stories about superheroes in love, I expected to have to draw a lot of buildings.
 The Marvel Universe was based in New York, after all.